cmik2/cuisine-expert-class/README.md

 After many iterative processes in adjusting sample data and feature extraction annotations/tagging, I ended up with the simple logic above.

-When encountering a GTE or NORP token, I was looking for phrases like "live in Japan" by checking POS patterns of Verb + Preposition + GTE token.
+When finding tokens with Entity Recognition tags such as GTE (tagged for Japan)  or NORP (tagged for Japanese), I was looking for phrases like "live in Japan" by checking POS patterns of Verb +
+Preposition + GTE token.
 With typical programming attitude to strive for 100% code coverage, I was even qualifying/defining what the preposition should be.
 This mentality caused overfitting issues during the classification, and it could not classify beyond "live in Japan".
 After resolving the overfitted issue, the classifier started to show accuracy between 0.7 and 0.9.
 It shows the training model behavior: more sample data, better the accuracy.

 ### Future implementation and extension
 1. Although there is a hook to support different cuisines, it must include corpus to define the appropriate countries of the cuisines and their cities.

 2. I need to investigate if we have enough self-proclaimed authenticity experts in the production environment.
 If not, the overall ratings remain the same without reflecting authenticity consideration.